Parchive/par3cmdline/windows/ReadMe.txt

  This is for testing usage only.
-The implementation may be change largely.
+The implementation may be changed largely.
 Though I tried to follow the style of par2cmdline, some options or behavior or output text may be different.